seamplex/feenox/doc/reference-kw.md

 and the problem is assumed to be axi-symmetric around the axis given by `SYMMETRY_AXIS` (default is $y$).
 If the problem type is mechanical and the mesh is two-dimensional on the $x$-$y$ plane and no axisymmetry is given, either `PLANE_STRESS` and `PLAIN_STRAIN` can be provided (default is plane stress).
+If the special variable `end_time` is zero, FeenoX solves a static problem---although the variable `static_steps` is still honored.
+If `end_time` is non-zero, FeenoX solves a transient or quasistatic problem.
+This can be controlled by `TRANSIENT` or `QUASISTATIC`.
-By default Fino tries to detect wheter the computation should be linear or non-linear.
+By default FeenoX tries to detect wheter the computation should be linear or non-linear.
 An explicit mode can be set with either `LINEAR` on `NON_LINEAR`.
 The number of spatial dimensions of the problem needs to be given either with the keyword `DIMENSIONS` or by defining a `MESH` (with an explicit `DIMENSIONS` keyword) before `PROBLEM`.